 Background information

-The system automatically initiates a failover to a standby machine upon detecting a node issue, maintaining the stability and high availability of your resources.
-Notifications can be activated for the following scenarios:
+When the system detects an abnormal node, it uses its self-healing capability to automatically switch to a standby machine.
+This ensures the stability and high availability of your resources.
+You can enable notifications for the following two scenarios:

 Limits